Conchylicultor/DeepQA/README.md

  * nltk (natural language toolkit for tokenized the sentences)
  * tqdm (for the nice progression bars)

 The Cornell dataset is already included.
+For the web interface, it require django (tested with 1.10).

 ## Running

+### Chatbot

 To train the model, simply run `main.py`.
 Once trained, you can test the results with `main.py --test` (results generated in 'save/model/samples_predictions.txt') or `main.py --test interactive` (more fun).